 The student should indicate that the Mission Trip Contribution form must accompany each contribution and must be filled out completely.

-The contribution along with the Mission Trip Contribution form should be returned to the address on the form (Business Office), not the student.
+The contribution along with the Mission Trip Contribution form should be returned to the address on the form, not the student.

 A Sample Support letter – see below on pg.
 8